 Receivable Solutions , Inc. (RSI) is a third-party collection agency that specializes in collecting delinquent accounts for healthcare providers.
 RSI has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA) such as illegal communication tactics and attempting to collect debts not owed.
 If you have been contacted by RSI, make sure you understand your rights before responding.

 Have questions?
 Call us now at 844-685-9200 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Receivable Solutions, Inc. was started in 2000.
+According to the Better Business Bureau (BBB), Receivable Solutions, Inc. is a legitimate collection agency, started in 2000.
 The BBB established RSI’s profile page in 2009, and lists them as a collection agency with a staff of 92 people.
 Buzzfile estimates RSI’s annual revenue at $5.5 million.

 According to its website, RSI provides “accounts receivable management solutions and outsourcing alternatives to improve…cash flow, operating efficiencies[,] and profitability.”
 RSI has “mutually beneficial relationships with a great number of health systems who [want] to increase collections as much as possible while still maintaining an incredibly high level of patient service.”